 If a site specific probabilistic seismic hazard analysis (PSHA) is conducted, it shall be conducted in a manner to generate a uniform-hazard acceleration response spectrum considering a 7 percent probability of exceedance in 75 years for spectral values over the entire period range of interest.
-This analysis shall follow the same basic approach as used by the USGS in developing seismic hazards maps for AASHTO and for the 2014 maps included in this GDM chapter.
+This analysis shall follow the same basic approach as used by the USGS in developing seismic hazards maps for AASHTO.
 In this approach it is necessary to establish the following:

-- The contributing seismic sources, - A magnitude fault-rupture-length or source area relation for each contributing fault or source area to estimate an upper-bound earthquake magnitude for each source zone, - Median ground motion attenuation equations for acceleration response spectral values and their associated standard deviations, - A magnitude-recurrence relation for each source zone, and - Weighting factors, with justification, for all branches of logic trees used to establish ground shaking hazards.
+- The contributing seismic sources, - A magnitude fault-rupture-length or source area relation for each contributing fault or source area to estimate an upper-bound earthquake magnitude for each source zone, - Median attenuation relations for acceleration response spectral values and their associated standard deviations, - A magnitude-recurrence relation for each source zone, and - Weighting factors, with justification, for all branches of logic trees used to establish ground shaking hazards.